mrcmn/mrcmn.github.io/theory_md/workstation-setup-windows.md

     </div>

-    You’ll now see in the bottom left hand corner, there is 1 commit ready to push upstream to the control repo in source control.
+    You’ll now see in the bottom left hand corner, there is 1 commit ready to push upstream to the Control Repo in source control.

     <div class="size50margin">